janelu9/flash-finetuning/README.md

     -o dataset0_Baichuan-13B-Chat
 ```

-***Note**: Samples of pre-train dataset should be separated by `'\n\n'` in text files and be the value of  field `'text'` in jsonl files.
-Fine-tune dataset's format should be `[{'system':content},{'user':content},{'assistant':content},...] ` in jsonl files, field `'system'` is not necessary.*
+***Note**: Samples of pre-train dataset should be separated by `'\n\n'` in text files or be the value of  key`'text'` in jsonl files.
+Fine-tune dataset's format should be `[{'system':content},{'user':content},{'assistant':content},...] ` in jsonl files, key`'system'` is not necessary.*

 ### Shuffle

 If you have multiple datasets, you shouldn't skip this step.
 It could shuffle all the datasets globally by rows like [Spark](https://spark.apache.org) doing.

-Firstly, move all the datasets stored with parquet folders into one directory. such as `datasets`:
+Firstly, move all the datasets stored in parquet folders into one directory. such as `datasets`:

 ```shell
 datasets